-Following highly encouraging results from three phase 2 studies, Ixaka initiated a pivotal, placebo-controlled, double-blind, adaptive Phase 3 trials in patients with Rutherford category 5 CLTI and Diabetes Mellitus (DM).
+Following highly encouraging results from three Phase 2 studies, Ixaka initiated a pivotal, placebo-controlled, double-blind, adaptive Phase 3 trial in patients with Rutherford category 5 chronic limb-threatening ischemia (CLTI) and diabetes mellitus (DM).

-The Phase 3 study in patients with Rutherford stage 5 CLI will assess the efficacy and safety with a primary endpoint of complete ulcer healing.
+In the Phase 3 study, the efficacy and safety of REX-001 will be assessed in patients with Rutherford stage 5 CLTI with a primary endpoint of complete ulcer healing.

-Amputation-free survival is included as a secondary endpoint in both studies.
+Amputation-free survival is included as a secondary endpoint.